Introduction to Scalping

 Scalping is Technical Analysis

-Discretionary scalpers will make each trading decision in real time (albeit very quickly), whereas system scalpers will follow a scalping system without making any individual trading decisions.
-Scalpers primarily use the market's prices to make their trading decisions, but some scalpers also use one or more technical indicators (e.g. moving averages).
+Scalpers use technical analysis but within this style, can be either discretionary or system traders.
+Discretionary scalpers will make each trading decision in real time (albeit very quickly), whereas system scalpers follow a scalping system without making any individual trading decisions.
+Scalpers primarily use the market's prices to make their trading decisions, but some scalpers also use one or more technical indicators, such as moving averages.

-The most well known scalping technique is to use the market's time and sales to determine when and where to make trades.
-Scalping using the time and sales is sometimes referred to as tape reading, because the time and sales used to be known as the tape.
-Other scalping techniques are similar to other trading styles in that they use bar or candlestick charts, and determine when and where to make trades using price patterns, support and resistance, and technical indicator signals.
+Some scalping techniques are similar to other trading styles in that they use bar or candlestick charts, and traders determine when and where to make trades using price patterns, support and resistance, and technical indicator signals.

 To Be or Not To Be a Scalper?